fpv-wtf/opkg-repo/README.md

 Your contributions are very welcome, there are a lot of ways to contribute to this project:

 * [File issues](https://github.com/fpv-wtf/opkg-repo/issues/new) about bugs you find or features you would like to see implemented
-* [Submit a PR](https://github.com/fpv-wtf/opkg-repo/compare) for bugs you have fixed or features you have implemented
+* [Submit pull requests](https://github.com/fpv-wtf/opkg-repo/compare) for bugs you have fixed or features you have implemented
 * [Add your own package](#adding-your-package)
+* [Join us on Discord](https://discord.com/invite/3rpnBBJKtU) - we have a big (and steadily growing) Discord community and are more than happy to discuss ideas and feedback there

 ### Submitting a Pull Request
 Your bugfixes and improvements are always welcome.
 If you are unsure about a new feature, feel free to [open an issue](https://github.com/fpv-wtf/opkg-repo/issues/new) for discussion.